weecology/DeepForest/docs/annotation.md

 More work is needed to encompass the *many* different param settings and specifications.
 We welcome pull requests from those with experience with  [WebMapTileServices](https://enterprise.arcgis.com/en/server/latest/publish-services/windows/wmts-services.htm).

-## Example 1: Specify a lat-long box and crop an ImageServer asset
+## Specify a lat-long box and crop an ImageServer asset

 ```python
 from deepforest import utilities